Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: Single-particle spectra

 PID spectra may be rescaled by $ \bar \rho_{si}$ in Eq.~(\ref{rhosi}) to obtain \bea \frac{\bar \rho_{0i}(y_t)}{ \bar \rho_{si}} &=& \hat S_{0i}(y_t) + \tilde z_i(n_s) x(n_s)\nu(n_s) \hat H_{0i}(y_t,n_s)~~~ \\ \nonumber &\equiv& X_i(y_t) \eea which permits precise examination of spectrum shape variation with event \nch\ and enables isolation of PID spectrum hard components for detailed study~\cite{ppbpid,pidpart1,pidpart2}.

-Figure~\ref{alice5} shows SP spectra (densities on \pt) in the form $X_i(y_t)$ for identified (a) pions, (b) charged kaons, (c) protons and (d) Lambdas from 20-40\% central 2.76 TeV \pbpb\ collisions (solid curves)~\cite{alicepbpbpidspec}.
+Figure~\ref{alice5} shows SP data spectra as densities on \pt\ (solid curves) in the rescaled form $X_i(y_t)$ for identified (a) pions, (b) charged kaons, (c) protons and (d) Lambdas from 20-40\% central 2.76 TeV \pbpb\ collisions~\cite{alicepbpbpidspec}.
 Because jet-related contributions to $v_2$ data (nonflow) are relatively largest for peripheral and central collisions, representative $v_2(p_t,n_{ch})$ data for 20-40\% central are preferred as noted in Sec.~\ref{quadspec}.
-In Fig.~\ref{alice3} it is demonstrated that shape variations of $v_2(p_t)$ data in the form $v_2(p_t)/p_t$ are negligible compared to uncertainties, so the choice of SP spectrum centrality is not critical.
+In Fig.~\ref{alice3} it is demonstrated that shape variations with \nch\ of $v_2(p_t)$ data in the form $v_2(p_t)/p_t$ are negligible compared to uncertainties, so the choice of SP spectrum centrality is not critical.